for all your apparel webstores

 Jen Otterman - Vice President of Arts

-Thom Johnson - VP Community Engagement
+Thom Johnson - VP Community of Engagement

 Steven Marsh - Secretary